sirkostya009/posters-api/README.md

 # Posters: a not-so-novel idea - reimagined!

 A little twitter-esque pet project of mine with simple auth.
-Made only to broaden my knowledge about Spring and stuff.
+Created exclusively to broaden my knowledge about Spring and stuff.

 ## TODO